 Activation exercises, like these banded squats, are great for improving your biomechanics for more efficient movement in the squat.
-It’s essential to have good movement patterns and efficiency before adding heavy weight to your squat.
+It’s important to have good movement patterns and efficiency before adding heavy weight to your squat.

-To do this exercise, place a sports performance band just above your knees with your feet shoulder width apart.
+To do this exercise, place a sports performance band just above your knees with your feet shoulder-width apart.

 Squat the hips down to the floor as low as possible.
 The band assists in driving the knees out to activate the muscles in the hip.